 Take a small bowl and add the soy sauce, rice vinegar, sugar, Japanese mustard, sesame oil, sesame seeds and Chinese chicken stock powder.
 Mix until the sugar and stock powder have dissolved.

-Once everything is prepared, we can move on to making the kinshi tamago.
+Once everything is prepared, we can make the kinshi tamago.

 Take a medium sized frying pan (I use 22cm pan) and preheat over a medium-low heat.
 Use a paper towel to spread the oil around the pan.
 This will spread the oil evenly and remove any excess which will ensure the surface of the egg is cooked beautifully without spots.